xames3/smart/docs/source/projects/xsnumpy.rst

 feeling: I was just trusting the library to do its thing, without knowing why it worked.

-This realisation hit me so hard, I challenged myself, *Could I build a dinky version of NumPy from scratch?* Again, not to replace it, that'd be barking mad, but to learn from it.
+This realisation hit me so hard, I challenged myself, "Could I build a dinky version of NumPy from scratch?"
+Again, not to replace it, that'd be barking mad, but to learn from it.
 If I really want to ace at teaching these stuff to my students, I had to go deeper.